Syllabus & Course Policies

 The following is a list of things you should NOT do.
 This list is not exhaustive, but covers most of the big offenses:

-- Do not use AI tools such as Github Copilot or ChatGPT to fill in or correct your code.
+• Do not use AI tools such as GitHub Copilot, ChatGPT, Claude Code, Codex, Cursor, etc. to fill in or correct your code.

 If you find a solution online, please submit a link to that solution anonymously.
 When we find an online solution, we ask the author to remove it.
 We also record the solution and use it to check for copying.
 By reporting online solutions, you help keep the course fair for everyone.